Jarno458/TsRandomizer/ReadMe.md

 * Using the transition room near refugee camp without having pyramid keys renders the portal to small
 * Player obtains Meyef to early
 * Neliste only shows once when you enter the past without the timespinner
+* Orb pedistal in room before emperor always spawn even if you didnt kill him yet

 # Minor Todo
 ##### Things i plan on doing in the future